rezaubaidillah/proyek-analisis-data-dicoding/README.md

 Make sure the `app.py` file contains the Streamlit application logic.
 If the file is named differently, update the command with the correct filename.

 ## Project Structure

-The typical structure of this project might look like:

 ```
 ├── LICENSE
 ├── README.md